- Code EMSC2024

 - Course subject Earth and Marine Science

-- Areas of interest Earth and Marine Sciences, Geography, Earth Physics, Geology
+- Areas of interest Earth and Marine Sciences, Climate, Earth Physics, Geology, Environmental Science

-This course will explore frontier geoscience problems in an holistic manner.
+This course will explore frontier geoscience problems in a holistic manner.
 In this course you will develop skills needed to define and interpret Earth's history, and past and present environmental change.
-You will learn about the application of chemistry to the Earth Sciences and have the opportunity to work in the field to learn practical skills in natural chemical processes.
+You will learn about the application of chemistry to the Earth Sciences.
 Major areas covered include elemental transport by water, the chemical composition of rocks and the use of isotopes as tracers of geological processes.
-This course will test your ability to synthesize course content and demonstrate an understanding of Earth and surfacial interactions.
+This course will test your ability to synthesise course content and demonstrate an understanding of interactions between solid Earth materials and surficial processes.

 - Understand the behaviour of elements in a geochemical context and relate this to how elements redistribute within the Earth.